- »How To Beat Low Stakes Fast-Fold Poker Games

 Poker players tend to enjoy more success adopting a style of play the opposite of their opponents.
 Play tighter against loose players, and looser against tight players.

-Consider some of the points above like unable to get reads, tighter hand selection, and less bluffing.
+Consider some points above like unable to get reads, tighter hand selection, and less bluffing.
 I’m not saying start playing crazy like Viktor Blom, but certainly loosen up.
 Your opponents will give your raises more respect because they expect you to fold most hands.
 Coming in for a raise in most positions with suited connectors and all pairs is a good place to start.

 Fast-fold players love to steal the blinds from late position because they blinds are more likely to fold.
 Be prepared to defend your blinds with a three-bet against habitual stealers.